Lead & Engage Student Programs

 Mark Luchinsky in his dorm room

-Held Each September Founders Day
+Held Each September Dilemmas of Democracy

 Programs Throughout the Year Distinguished Honors Faculty Program (DHFP)